-Third party vendors aren’t the only service providers your organization needs to examine and audit.
+Third-party vendors aren’t the only service providers your organization needs to examine and audit.
 You should also be keeping tabs on their vendors as well.

-It can be tough to know where to draw the line on your vendor’s vendors, also known as fourth party vendors.
-Are you required to manage all fourth party vendors?
+It can be tough to know where to draw the line on your vendor’s vendors, also known as fourth-party vendors.
+Are you required to manage all fourth-party vendors?
 Well, let’s look at the following possible scenario:

 If your company enlists the services of 50 vendors in your supply chain and 20 of them are utilizing a particular provider for a critical service, what happens if that critical service provider is hacked or experiences downtime?

 Even small service providers can cause a major disruption to your organization’s day to day dealings.
-For instance, in 2016, DNS provider, Dyn, experienced a denial of service (DDoS) attack, which resulted in numerous customers, including PayPal and Amazon, to go offline during the attack.
+For instance, in 2016, DNS provider, Dyn, experienced a denial of service (DDoS) attack, which resulted in numerous customers, including PayPal and Amazon, going offline during the attack.
 If your company had used Dyn’s DNS services, you could have been impacted by the outage.

-Here’s everything you need to know about fourth party vendor risk management in order to keep your company safe.
+Here’s everything you need to know about fourth-party vendor risk management in order to keep your company safe.

-A fourth party vendor is a service provider whom you do not have a direct contract with.
+A fourth party vendor is a service provider with whom you do not have a direct contract.
 However, your vendor does have a business relationship with them for their services or products.
 As with your enterprise, your vendors are deeply dependent on some of their vendors, and these are the ones you need to keep an eye on.
 These vendors will show up in your vendor’s SOC reports and should be identified by your service provider as those classified as crucial in their own vendor management matrix.

-With the introduction of SSAE 18 reports to the market in 2017, your third party vendors are responsible for telling you about their critical vendors, or your fourth parties.
+With the introduction of SSAE 18 reports to the market in 2017, your third-party vendors are responsible for telling you about their critical vendors, or your fourth parties.
 This makes it simpler for you to know exactly which ones you should be vigilantly monitoring.

 You should understand the following three items about your fourth party vendors, including: